-While artificial intelligence (AI) is key to the development of autonomous vehicles, so are communication and connectivity.
-High-speed data for consumers was the major consideration when today’s 3G and 4G networks were developed, but increasingly, machine-to-machine communication has become a priority.
-This requires an enormous amount of bandwidth, which 5G supports.
-5G delivers ultra-reliable connections with lower latency.
-Its high bit rate will enable the exchange of high volumes of 3D mapping data, and the sharing of sensory data will help improve situational awareness, thereby accelerating the path to autonomy.
+While artificial intelligence (AI) is key to autonomous vehicles, so are communication and connectivity.
+3G and 4G networks brought high-speed data to consumers.
+However, machine-to-machine (M2M) communication has become a priority and requires an enormous amount of bandwidth, which 5G supports.
+5G delivers ultra-reliable connections, a high bit rate that enables the exchange of large volumes of 3D mapping data and sharing sensory data that improves situational awareness.
+Connected vehicles will help reduce congestion and “know” where parking spots are available.
+Together, these capabilities accelerate the path to vehicle autonomy.

 There are still plenty of unknowns when it comes to envisioning the future of the automotive industry with 5G.
-The development of autonomous cars, for example, challenges manufacturers and OEMs to focus on rider experience.
-A larger emphasis on in-vehicle “apps” and other forms of entertainment will emerge, all supported by a standardized 5G network.
-The way consumers shop for cars may change as well.
-Instead of purchasing vehicles strictly for transportation, customers may seek “connected computers on wheels”, challenging manufacturers to redefine the factors that influence purchase.
-Many drivers may choose to avoid purchasing vehicles altogether, relying instead on more efficient public transportation and ridesharing.
+For example, autonomous and software-defined cars challenge manufacturers and OEMs to focus more on rider experience.
+An increasing emphasis on in-vehicle “apps” and other forms of entertainment has emerged, all supported by a standardized 5G network.
+Downloading new features from a vehicle app store may become a new income stream.

-The car of the future is your mobile office.
-Voice enabled, AI-powered vehicle cockpits will guide sales, marketing, services, and e-commerce activities.
-The automotive industry is undergoing massive digital transformation.
-By 2030, cars will be more connected, autonomous, shared, and electric (CASE).
-Continued investments across the automotive industry and beyond indicate that the overriding CASE megatrends are here to stay.
-It is about striving toward environment-friendly, integrated, automated, and personalized travel on demand.
-It might seem counterintuitive, but it may be easier to forecast the long-term future than the near-term.
-5G is the gateway to an entirely new world for businesses, but it needs multiple technologies coming together to achieve its true potential.
+The automotive industry is experiencing changes driven by digital transformation.
+Continued investments across the automotive industry indicate that the overriding ACES megatrends are here to stay.
+It is about striving for environment-friendly, integrated, automated, and personalized features on demand.
+With quicker response times and improved reliability, the entire value chain is shifting to safer and Smarter vehicles, advanced manufacturing, and emerging new business models.
+5G is the gateway to a new world for businesses, but it requires multiple technologies to come together to achieve its true potential.